 International Stand Up

 Internationally, Hal’s currently appearing in Australia at the Melbourne International Comedy Festival.
-He’s travelled across Canada on the Just For Laughs 2008 and 2011 Comedy tours.
+He’s travelled across Canada on the Just For Laughs Comedy tours.
 He has appeared at two Just For Laughs Galas in Montreal hosted by Joan Rivers (2008) and Howie Mandel (2012).
 He has also done shows at the Kilkenny Cat Laughs Festival 2005 and Just For Laughs Montreal again in 2004.
 Other international comedy tours include India, Bermuda, the Netherlands, Belgium, Germany, Denmark, Norway, Ireland, Abu Dhabi, Dubai, Qatar, Kuwait, Bahrain, Jakarta, Bali, Shanghai, Hong Kong and Singapore.
-For the British Armed Forces he has played gigs in the Falkland Islands and Cyprus.
+For the British Armed Forces he has played gigs in the Falkland Islands, Cyprus and Germany.